olegkorol/ethereum-essentials/README.md

 // the output contract=xxx is the address of the contract
 // SAVE it for any further interactions with the contract
+// if eth.getCode(contractAddress) !== '0x', then it has already been mined
 ```

 Mining & General: